Nicolet Bird Sanctuary: History

 National Defense acquired the site in the 1950s.
 The site was recognized as a resting place in 1969 and as a refuge in 1982.

 Natural heritage

 Fauna

-During the spring migration, there were nearly 500,000 snow goose ("Chen caerulescens"), or nearly all of the population of species atlantica.
-It is also an important site for the migration of Canada (Branta canadensis), where more than 100,000 individuals were observed in 1998.
-There are also a number (Black duck) (Anas rubripes) and of black scoter (Melanitta nigra).
-During the autumn, there are a significant number of pintail ("Anas acuta"), small scaup ("Aythya affinis"), Scaup and golden-eye withered (Bucephala clangula).
+During the spring migration, there were nearly 500,000 snow goose (Chen caerulescens), or nearly all of the population of species atlantica.
+It is also an important site for the migration of Canada geese (Branta canadensis), where more than 100,000 individuals were observed in 1998.
+There are also a number of black duck (Anas rubripes) and of black scoter (Melanitta nigra).
+During the autumn, there are a significant number of pintail (Anas acuta), small scaup (Aythya affinis), scaup and golden-eye withered (Bucephala clangula).

-Ducks nesting on the site are the Aix sponsa, the nasal duck, Anas clypeata, the gill duck, Anas strepera), 'American Anas americana', 'Aythya collaris', teal (Anas crecca) and the Blue-winged teal (Anas discors).
-It also serves as a breeding ground for red-necked ducks (Aythya americana), Oxyura jamaicensis and Wilson's phalarope] (Steganopus tricolor).
+Ducks nesting on the site include Aix sponsa, the nasal duck, Anas clypeata, the gill duck, Anas strepera, American Anas americana, Aythya collaris, teal (Anas crecca) and the blue-winged teal (Anas discors).
+It also serves as a breeding ground for red-necked ducks (Aythya americana), Oxyura jamaicensis and Wilson's phalarope (Steganopus tricolor).